jhouston532/itc210a-tutorial-blog/README.md

 </html>
 ```

-This sets up a basic HTML page that will display “My First Local Storage!” to the screen and to your tab’s title.
+This sets up a basic HTML page that will display “My First Local Storage!” to the screen and to your browser tab’s title.

 ## List
 Next up, we want to create our list.
 You can do this two different ways, depending on if you want your list to be numbered or to be sequenced with bullet points.